How important is good spelling, layout and grammar in online copy?

 ‘It is dependent on the audience and delivery method and the message.’

-If you can’t even spend the time necessary to double check your spelling and grammar, how do you expect your customers to instil faith in you as a product or service provider?’
+If you can’t even spend the time necessary to double check your spelling and grammar, how do you expect your customers to instill faith in you as a product or service provider?’

 With the results of this survey it is nice to see that from the 321 votes cast – the distribution of age, seniority and gender is fairly evenly spread.
 This should, in theory mean that the poll has created a fairly even outcome including all types of job role, industry and subsequent opinion.
 Even though the poll has now been closed for well over a week, there are still comments being posted on this topic.